quanguefa23/Healthy-Sleep-Kotlin-Android/README.md

 Have a nice sleep.
 It's littt *^*

 ## Features
-- Help you sleep at exactly time of multiple sleeep-cycles (90 * n + 14)
+- Help you sleep at exactly time of multiple sleeep-cycles (90 * n + 15)
 - Auto set alarm via the time you go to bed or wake up
-- 2 mode alarms: device alarm and in-app alarm
+- 2 alarm modes: device alarm and in-app alarm
 - Choose a sweet ringtone in collection
 - Read some tips about sleeping
 - Log your sleep data and show you when you want